filamentphp/tables/docs/03-columns/02-text.md

             return null;
         }

-        // Only render the tooltip if the column content exceeds the length limit. return $state;
+        // Only render the tooltip if the column contents exceeds the length limit. return $state;
     })
 ```